pkulchenko/ZeroBraneStudio/vera-scene-debugging.md

 and [others](vera-documentation#development-and-debugging).

-In this example we will be using the [simpler method](vera-remote-debugging#method-2) that doesn't require specifying the IP address of the computer that runs ZeroBrane Studio:
+In this example we will be using the [simpler method](vera-remote-debugging#method-2) that doesn't require specifying the IP address of the computer that runs the IDE:

 - Copy the following code into a new Automation scene on the Vera under the Luup tab.
 You can call the scene whatever you want, but we will use `ZBSTest`.